-For one, most of us simply avoid those who make us sick and stay out of homes of people who use air fresheners, scented candles, fragranced laundry and soaps.
-The effort to avoid products that make a person sick keeps them more and more isolated, doesn’t it.
+For one, most of us simply avoid people and places that make us sick.
+The effort to avoid products that make a person sick keeps them more and more isolated.

 Traveling With Fragrance Sensitivity

 For many who live with fragrance sensitivity, travel simply doesn’t happen.
-Hotel, or any vacation rental bedding laundered in unnecessary fragrance is a HUGE barrier.
+Hotel bedding, or any vacation rental bedding laundered in unnecessary fragrance is a HUGE barrier.
 Air fresheners that fill lobbies, hallways, and rooms are HUGE barriers.
 And, as we all know, extra sanitizing requirements have contributed greatly to the amount of cleaning products and spray disinfectants used.
-Vacationing has become a chemical nightmare.
+Vacationing has become challenging.

 How easy, however, would it be for facilities to avoid products that are not only preventing a large number of people from enjoying simple travel, but to avoid products that are simply harmful to all?

-The use of fragrance-free laundry products with the avoidance of dryer sheets.
+The use of fragrance-free laundry products.
+Easy.
+Avoid use of dryer sheets.
 Simple.
-NO air fresheners sprayed or spritzed, anywhere.
+NO air fresheners sprayed or spritzed.
 Simple (and money saving).
 Fragrance-free hand soap in the dispensers of public restrooms as well as in individual rooms.
 Simple.
 Change to hydrogen peroxide or vinegar for cleaning.

 This can all be done.
 By avoiding fragranced products, doors become open to the many who currently avoid travel or who must travel but suffer the consequences.